 As its name infers, Hidden Hollow is tucked away from the casual observer.
-The preserve is a serene environment surrounded by the bustle of Sugar House, and offers a view of a portion of daylighted Parley’s Creek.
-The natural park appears much larger than its .5 acre size, surrounded by tall trees, native vegetation, and babbling creek.
+The preserve is a serene environment surrounded by the bustle of Sugar House and offers a view of a portion of daylighted Parley’s Creek.
+The natural park appears much larger than its .5 acre size, surrounded by tall trees, native vegetation, and a babbling creek.
 If a longer walk is desired, the east end of the pathway connects under 2100 East to Sugar House Park.

 In 1990, a group of schoolchildren from Hawthorne Elementary restored and revived what was once a forgotten pile of construction debris covering the abandoned creek-side park.
 Hidden Hollow is now a thriving urban natural area and outdoor classroom.
 In May of 2000, Salt Lake City protected Hidden Hollow by granting a conservation easement to Utah Open Lands.

 - Jogging/Walking Path